Brazil country brief

 For the latest economic data refer to the Brazil country fact sheet [PDF 45 KB].

-Brazil is the world's fifth-largest country in size and population and in 2012 overtook the UK to become the world's sixth-largest economy, with GDP around A$2.5 trillion.
-Brazil's per capita GDP is lower than in Chile or Mexico, but significantly higher than in fellow BRICS members, China and India.
+In 2012 Brazil overtook the UK to become the world's sixth-largest economy, with its GDP around A$2.5 trillion (due to exchange rate fluctuations the United Kingdom and Brazil fluctuate between being sixth and seventh-largest economies).
+Brazil's per capita GDP is lower than Chile’s, but significantly higher than in fellow BRICS members, China and India.

-Growth in 2012 was lower than initially expected, at 1.0 per cent, with inflation at 5.5 per cent.
-GDP growth has been driven by strong private consumption and investment, underpinned by a growing labour force and growth in credit and real wages.
-Brazil's unemployment rate is around six per cent, some 15 million new formal jobs have been crated in recent years and the amount of available credit is now more than five times higher than in 2002.
+Growth in 2012 was 0.9 per cent, with inflation at 5.4 per cent.
+Brazil's unemployment rate is around 6 per cent (June 2013), some 15 million new formal jobs have been created in recent years and the amount of available credit is now more than five times higher than in 2002.
 The World Economic Forum Global Competitiveness Index for 2012-13 ranked Brazil 48 out of 144 countries and the World Bank's 2012 rankings for 'ease of doing business' placed Brazil 130 out of 185.

-Externally, the Southern Cone Common Market ('Mercosur' - known in Portuguese as 'Mercosul') is the most important economic grouping for Brazil.
-Mercosul was formed in 1991 by Brazil, Argentina, Paraguay and Uruguay; Venezuela formally joined Mercosul in 2012.
+Externally, Mercosul is the most important economic grouping for Brazil.
 Under the Mercosul treaty, tariffs between members are lowered gradually on most products and common external tariffs are applied to non-members.
-Mercosul represents a market of almost 250 million people with a combined GDP in 2011 of more than US$3 trillion.
+Mercosul represents a market of over 270 million people with a combined GDP in 2012 of more than US$3.3 trillion.

-Australian and Brazilian foreign and trade policy interests coincide in several important areas and the two countries cooperate multilaterally on issues of mutual interest including climate change, agricultural trade reform in the World Trade Organization (WTO) through the Cairns Group, and as members of the 'five interested parties' coalition (FIPs — with the US, European Community and India).
-We are also both members of the G20, the group of twenty major and emerging economies, which has been designated the premier forum for global economic cooperation.
+Australian and Brazilian foreign and trade policy interests coincide in several important areas and the two countries cooperate multilaterally on issues of mutual interest including climate change and agricultural trade reform in the World Trade Organization (WTO) through the Cairns Group.
 Brazil and Australia have a close working relationship in the G20.
 Reform of international financial institutions (such as the World Bank and IMF) to give developing countries a greater voice in these organisations is a shared G20 priority for Australia and Brazil.

 In 2001, the Australian Government announced the establishment of a Council on Australia Latin America Relations (COALAR).
 Since its inception, the Council has been active in promoting Latin America as a market for Australian exporters.
 It has supported a range of activities in Brazil, including cultural and trade promotion events.